A. J. Raffles: Inspiration

 Hornung was inspired by the Sherlock Holmes stories of his brother-in-law Arthur Conan Doyle and dedicated The Amateur Cracksman to Doyle: "To A. C. D. This Form of Flattery".
 It has been suggested that Raffles's name may have been inspired by the title of Doyle's 1891 novel The Doings of Raffles Haw.
 Richard Lancelyn Green points out that Raffles shares his first name with Conan Doyle and with Hornung's son, Arthur Oscar Hornung.
 Raffles's initials are those of Hornung's housemaster at Uppingham School, A. J. Tuck and reversed, those of J. A. Turner, the cricket captain at Uppingham during 1882, Hornung's first year.

 The model for Raffles was George Ives, a Cambridge-educated criminologist and talented cricketer, according to Andrew Lycett.
 Hornung and Ives played cricket for the Authors Cricket Club.
 Ives was privately homosexual and although Hornung "may not have understood this sexual side of Ives' character", Raffles "enjoys a remarkably intimate relationship with his sidekick Bunny Manders".
 Owen Dudley Edwards writes that Raffles and Bunny are "an imitation of Holmes and Watson which is very obviously homosexual", while C. P. Snow, in a 1975 review, describes their relationship as juvenile and innocent but with homosexual undertones.
-Raffles is also shown to have romantic relationships with the Neapolitan girl Faustina (in "The Fate of Faustina") and an artist using the name Jacques Saillard (in "An Old Flame").
+Raffles is also shown to have romantic relationships with the Neapolitan girl Faustina (in "The Fate of Faustina") and a woman artist using the name Jacques Saillard (in "An Old Flame").
 Biographer Peter Rowland notes that these relationships are not shown until the second Raffles story collection, The Black Mask.

 Rowland writes that Raffles and Manders were also fictionalised versions of Oscar Wilde and his lover, Lord Alfred Douglas.
 Characters in Hornung's 1896 short story "After the Fact" were prototypes for Raffles and Bunny.
 In "After the Fact", which is set in Australia, a young man, Bower, discovers that the man he used to fag for at school, Deedes, is a burglar.
 Hornung explained in an interview with Tit-Bits in 1909: